penny64/pdx-helpers/readme.md

 ## Usage

-Requires bash, jq, and GNU parallel.
+Requires a modern version of bash, jq, GNU grep and GNU parallel.
 Only tested on Linux.

 Get roms ready for processing with pdxrename- examine error output to determine if any repairs are needed